schultzm/entrez_direct_tut/README.md

 ## edirect Functions

-The edirect functions allow you to query the NCBI entrez database using a REST API.
-Results can be returned in human readable text as [xml](https://www.sitepoint.com/really-good-introduction-xml/), [json](https://en.wikipedia.org/wiki/JSON) and (asn.1)[https://www.ncbi.nlm.nih.gov/Structure/asn1.html] formats.
+The edirect functions allow you to query the NCBI entrez database from the command line.
+This approach is powerful in that customised, advanced or simple queries can be built into scripts, automated, and executed in parallel (be careful not to exceed three queries per second).

 The following navigation functions support exploration within the Entrez databases: